harel-coffee/gender_history-auto/writeups/gender_topics.md

 Note: the following analysis uses exclusively the journals dataset.

+## Preamble

+I was almost already sending an email with links to writeups and then realized that we have no visualizations yet summarizing the contents of the journal articles.

+So here is at least a still very ugly graph showing the number of articles published by men and women for each year in our dataset.

+@Londa: can you let me know what other visualizations are useful for you that summarize the contents of our dataset?

 ## The "Women's and Gender History" General Approach
 As a way of grouping topics together, we have given each topic one or multiple general approaches where appropriate.
 For example, the "Markets and Trade" topic falls under the general approach